Tin Pei Ling: Business career

 Prior to entering politics, Tin was a senior associate at Ernst & Young.
 She resigned after being elected as a Member of Parliament in the 2011 general election.

 In May 2017, Tin started working at Jing King Tech Group, an investment firm, as its group director for corporate strategy before leaving to join Business China on 21 May 2018.

 Tin served as the chief executive officer of Business China—a government related non-profit organisation aiming to strengthen Singapore–China ties through the support of businesses—between May 2018 and December 2022.

-In 2023, Tin initially accepted a role of Director of Public Affairs and Policy from Grab, a Singapore-based technology company.
+In February 2023, Tin accepted the role of Director of Public Affairs and Policy from Grab, a Singapore-based technology company.
 This led to public questions of possible conflicts of interest, as she was also the chairperson for the Communications and Information Government Parliamentary Committee (GPC).
 After several days, Grab decided to change Tin's role to that of a director of corporate development.
+Tin announced in August 2023 that she was leaving Grab, seven months into her role there.